MartijnVanbiervliet/blog/content/posts/fosdem-2025.md

 ## Conclusion

-Attending FOSDEM introduces you to a plethora of open-source tools that are worth a look.
-The amount of knowledge that is shared is staggering, with over 1000 lectures to attend in over 70 rooms.
-As I attended only a single developer room, I didn't even scratch the surface.
-The event is completely volunteer-driven, and I was impressed by the amount of engagement to organize this event.
+Attending FOSDEM introduces you to a plethora of intriguing open-source tools.
+The amount of knowledge exchanged is staggering, with over 1000 lectures to attend in over 70 rooms.
+Because I attended only a single developer room, I didn't even scratch the surface.
+The event is completely volunteer-driven, and the engagement to organize this event is remarkable.

-For those who have not attended before, let me leave you with some small advice: plan your day wisely, because the schedule is too tight for any coffee breaks or lunchtime without missing any lectures.
+If you haven't attended before, let me leave you with a small piece of advice: plan your day wisely.
+The schedule is too tight for any coffee breaks or lunchtime, so make sure you don't miss out on your favorite talks.
 I wholeheartedly recommend visiting the 2026 edition!
 Find out more on the [FOSDEM website](https://fosdem.org/2025/about/).